Blixthalka/Othello/test_code/README.md

-Test your Othello program
+Test your OthelloMain program
 --------------------------
-This folder contains code for testing your Othello program.
+This folder contains code for testing your OthelloMain program.

 On a linux machine, do the following:
 - Make sure that the scripts 'othellostart' and 'othello' are executable.
 If not, write `chmod +x othellostart othello`.